JesseBrault0709/JesseBrault0709/README.md

 -   `gcp`, or `Groovy Component Pages`: Related to the above `ssg` project, a JSX-inspired Java library which will allow for creation of individual 'components', written in Groovy, to be used similar to React components inside a static site generator.
 Essentially, these Groovy-backed components allow for declarative structuring of web page templates with a syntax similar to JSX and access to the rest of the JVM during rendering.
 -   `gcp-intellij`: A plugin for IntelliJ which will do syntax highlighting and some minor refactoring for `gcp`.
 -   `jbci`: A continuous integration program written in TS which listens to GitHub webhooks and then executes pre-configured shell scripts based on the webhook payload, mainly used to update my websites from simple pushes to my various GitHub repositories.
+-   `fsm`, or `Finite State Machines`: a Java library with an easy-to-use DSL to incorporate various kinds of finite state machines into applications.

 ## Past Projects